jaegon-kim/cpp_in_container/README.md

 This will run the program.
 It will mount local directory on the ont-cpp-build-env, and run the program.

+* make term

+This will temr the container of program by using docker rm -f $(container name)

 * make image

 This will build the container image.